 Without enough vitamin D stores, the intestines can absorb no more than 10 to 15% of dietary calcium.
 It’s also vital in the body’s digestion of phosphorus, an essential mineral needed in bone formation.

-Vitamin D also assists the body’s natural processes through its involvement in blood cell formation, cell reproduction, glucose regulation and immune system enhancement.
+It also assists the body’s natural processes through its involvement in blood cell formation, cell reproduction, glucose regulation and immune system enhancement.
 It’s an essential nutrient to the body, enabling it to produce over 200 antimicrobial peptides that are vital to warding off infections.

 Why Are So Many Of Us Lacking?